kernkonzept/l4_virtio-net-switch/doc/l4vio_readme.md

 * `num_ds`

-  Specifies the upper limit of the number of dataspaces the client is allowed to register with the virtual network switch for virtio DMA.
+  Specifies the upper limit of the number of dataspaces the client is allowed to register with the virtual network switch for Virtio DMA.

 * `name=<name>`